Plan before you prune.

 Birds can also spread pollen from flower to flower.
 I took this picture of a hummingbird about two years ago.
 Notice the bright yellow pollen on her beak?
 The flowers are Autumn Sage, Salvia greggii.

 Most wildflowers depend on pollinators to spread pollen and ensure future generations.
 Arguably, the most important service pollinators provide, particularly bees, is the pollination of our food crops.
 Many of our favorite fruits and vegetables require pollinators to set fruit.
-Squash plants, for example, have separate male and female flowers and need bees to
+Squash plants, for example, have separate male and female flowers and need bees to spread pollen from the male flowers to the female flowers.

 If you have ever grown squash and the plants produced little or no fruit, it is probably because the flowers did not get pollinated You can resolve that problem by spreading the pollen from yourself or by attracting pollinators to your garden by planting a variety of blooming plants, especially plants that are native to your area.